sjh401/GA_Project_to_change/README.md

 - let stringIngredient = arrayIngredient.toString().replaceAll(',',' ').trim()

 ## Change Log
 Just left the drink results number at default, originally thought I'd be getting hundreds results per 'big' search, so no need for 'no results formatting' image.
-Added return to top link at bottom or page.
+Added return to top link at bottom or page and unit conversions.